Robust Time-Varying Graph Signal Recovery for Dynamic Physical Sensor Network Data: Conclusion

-\begin{IEEEbiography}[{ }]{Eisuke Yamagata} Eisuke Yamagata (S’21) received a B.E. degrees in Computer Science in 2020 from the Tokyo Institute of Technology.
-He is currently pursuing an M.E. degree at the Department of Computer Science in the Tokyo Institute of Technology.
-His current research interests are in graph signal processing and time series analysis. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Shunsuke Ono} (S'11--M'15) received a B.E. degree in Computer Science in 2010 and M.E. and Ph.D. degrees in communications and computer engineering in 2012 and 2014 from the Tokyo Institute of Technology, respectively.
+Shunsuke Ono (S’11–M’15–SM'23) received a B.E. degree in Computer Science in 2010 and M.E. and Ph.D. degrees in Communications and Computer Engineering in 2012 and 2014 from the Tokyo Institute of Technology, respectively.

 From April 2012 to September 2014, he was a Research Fellow (DC1) of the Japan Society for the Promotion of Science (JSPS).
 He is currently an Associate Professor in the Department of Computer Science, School of Computing, Tokyo Institute of Technology.
-From October 2016 to March 2020, he was a Researcher of Precursory Research for Embryonic Science and Technology (PRESTO), Japan Science and Technology Corporation (JST), Tokyo, Japan.
-His research interests include signal processing, computational imaging, hyperspectral imaging and fusion, mathematical optimization, and data science.
-Dr. Ono received the Young Researchers' Award and the Excellent Paper Award from the IEICE in 2013 and 2014, respectively, the Outstanding Student Journal Paper Award and the Young Author Best Paper Award from the IEEE SPS Japan Chapter in 2014 and 2020, respectively, and the Funai Research Award from the Funai Foundation in 2017.
+From October 2016 to March 2020 and from October 2021 to present, he was/is a Researcher of Precursory Research for Embryonic Science and Technology (PRESTO), Japan Science and Technology Agency (JST), Tokyo, Japan.
+His research interests include signal processing, image analysis, remote sensing, mathematical optimization, and data science.

+Dr. Ono received the Young Researchers’ Award and the Excellent Paper Award from the IEICE in 2013 and 2014, respectively, the Outstanding Student Journal Paper Award and the Young Author Best Paper Award from the IEEE SPS Japan Chapter in 2014 and 2020, respectively, the Funai Research Award from the Funai Foundation in 2017, the Ando Incentive Prize from the Foundation of Ando Laboratory in 2021, the Young Scientists’ Award from MEXT in 2022, and the Outstanding Editorial Board Member Award from IEEE SPS in 2023.
 He has been an Associate Editor of IEEE TRANSACTIONS ON SIGNAL AND INFORMATION PROCESSING OVER NETWORKS since 2019. \end{IEEEbiography}